nxp-imx/imx-smw/Documentations/API/source/capabilities/hsm.rst

 Key policy
 """"""""""
-The HSM subsystem doesn't support key policy attribute.
+The SECO subsystem doesn't support key policy attribute.
 Defining the key attribute **POLICY** will be ignored and if attribute is defined the API returns the warning `SMW_STATUS_KEY_POLICY_WARNING_IGNORED`.